 Transport

-All three tiers travel the same route: Kathmandu to Pokhara by road (approximately 6–7 hours), then Pokhara to Besisahar (approximately 4–5 hours) to reach the trailhead.
-On the return, you travel from Jomsom back to Pokhara by vehicle.
+All three tiers travel the same route.
+The outbound journey goes directly from Kathmandu to Bhulbhule via Dumre (approximately 7–8 hours by road, no Pokhara stop on the way out).
+On the return, you drive from Muktinath via Jomsom to Pokhara (Day 11, approximately 8–9 hours), spend a night in Pokhara, then drive Pokhara to Kathmandu the next day (approximately 7–8 hours).
 The difference between tiers is the vehicle itself.
 Budget trekkers travel by local tourist bus, which is safe and well-used by Nepalis and travellers alike.
 Standard trekkers ride in a private tourist vehicle with more legroom and air conditioning.
 Luxury trekkers get a premium private vehicle.
 There are no internal flights on this itinerary; everything is by road, which keeps costs down and gives you more of Nepal’s countryside through the window.
 For a full breakdown of what trekking in Nepal actually costs, see our complete cost guide.

 Your Trek, Your Way